Cancer Advocacy Project

 Need Assistance?

-Once you submit the form, we will follow-up by phone or email within 3 business days to request additional information, if necessary; confirm eligibility for assistance and provide you with information about next steps; and confirm the logistics required for remote assistance.
+Once you submit the application, we will follow-up by phone or email within 3 business days to request additional information, if necessary; confirm eligibility for assistance and provide you with information about next steps; and confirm the logistics required for remote assistance.

 Vivienne Duncan directs the Cancer Advocacy Project and Yenissell Sanchez is the project coordinator.